Varshini Prakash: Career

 In 2018, she became the Sunrise Movement's executive director after the group organized a protest occupying U.S. House Speaker Nancy Pelosi's office asking that a congressional task force be established to address climate change.

 As part of her work with the Sunrise Movement, Prakash advocated for proposals like the Green New Deal.
 In 2020, the organization endorsed U.S. senator Bernie Sanders in the Democratic Primary for the presidency.
-Prakash was named as an adviser to Joe Biden’s climate task force in 2020.
+Prakash was named as an adviser to Joe Biden's climate task force in 2020.
 She is also an advisory board member of Climate Power 2020, a group that includes Democrats and activists advocating for increasing the interest American voters take in climate action.

-Prakash is co-editor of the book Winning the Green New Deal: Why We Must, How We Can, released August 2020.
+Prakash edited the book written by Girgenti, Winning the Green New Deal: Why We Must, How We Can, released August 2020.
 She also is a contributor to The New Possible: Visions of Our World Beyond Crisis.
 Prakash appeared in Rachel Lears' 2022 documentary film, To the End, which focuses on the effects of climate change.
 The film debuted at the 2022 Sundance Film Festival and was presented at the Tribeca Film Festival in June 2022.

 In September 2023, Prakash stepped down as Sunrise executive director, succeeded by Sunrise activist Aru Shiney-Ajay.